zappascout/devil_notes-sources/docs/notes_19_devil.md

 I write about this in more
 detail in my book *Totally Wired: The Rise and Fall of Josh Harris and the Great Dotcom Swindle*.
-On the subject of McLuhan I also recommend Douglas Coupland's entertaining book, *Marshall McLuhan: You Know Nothing of My Work!*—named for the famous scene in Woody Allen's *Annie Hall*, where Allen produces McLuhan out of nowhere in a movie queue to set a fellow queuer straight about the Canadian thinker's ideas .
+On the subject of McLuhan I also recommend Douglas Coupland's entertaining biography, *Marshall McLuhan: You Know Nothing of My Work!*—named for the famous scene in Woody Allen's *Annie Hall*, where Allen produces McLuhan out of nowhere in a movie queue to set a fellow queuer straight about the Canadian thinker's ideas .